AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

   |image21|

 3.3.
-NIC Teaming Support for ACX
+NIC Teaming Support for DCCX
 ---------------------------------

 ..
 Note:: If you deploy CloudN for Site2Cloud function, active and active NIC team is supported.
 ..

-  For ACX, NIC teaming is only supported for active standby mode.
+  For DCCX, NIC teaming is only supported for active standby mode.

 4. Booting Up and Initial Configuration